mysteryt0ur/di-workshop-01-intro-to-p5/README.md

-Read the code, then play with the sketch and observe what happens - try clicking the mouse on the sketch.
+Read the code, then play with the sketch and observe what happens - try clicking the mouse on the sketch. when you click the mouse the shape changes colour to red

 Look at: